Varieties of Nodal surfaces, coding theory and Discriminants of cubic hypersurfaces. Part 1: Generalities and nodal K3 surfaces. Part 2: Cubic Hypersurfaces, associated discriminants. Part 3: Nodal quintics. Part 4: Nodal sextics: Nodal maximizing surfaces in low degree

 If we make this assumption, the points where the corank of the matrix $A(x)$ drops by $2$ are the points $ a(x) = q(x) = G(x) = 0$, in general a set of $6$ distinct points (nodes of $Y$) if hypothesis (1) of Theorem \ref{smooth centre} is verified.

-Hence under assumption (1) we obtain that $\nu(Y) = 6 + \nu(X)$, and, since a Kummer surface contains a half even set of nodes of cardinality $6$, we get the whole three dimensional family of Kummer surfaces by projecting the Segre cubic from a smooth point (see \cite{vanderGeer}, \cite[Proposition 26]{cat-kummer}).
+Hence under assumption (1) we obtain that $\nu(Y) = 6 + \nu(X)$, and, since a Kummer surface contains a half-even set of nodes of cardinality $6$, we get the whole three dimensional family of Kummer surfaces by projecting the Segre cubic from a smooth point (see \cite{vanderGeer}, \cite[Proposition 26]{cat-kummer}).

-\begin{remark} We obtain an explicit example of a Kummer surface as discriminant of a cubic hypersurface by choosing a point on the Segre cubic which does not lie in any one of the linear spaces $L' \cong \PP^2$, $L' \subset \Sigma$ which are in the $\mathfrak S_6$-orbit of the subspace $x_i + x_ {i+3} = 0, i=0,1,2$.
+\begin{remark} We obtain an explicit example of a Kummer surface as discriminant of a cubic hypersurface by choosing a point on the Segre cubic which does not lie in anyone of the linear spaces $L' \cong \PP^2$, $L' \subset \Sigma$ which are in the $\mathfrak S_6$-orbit of the subspace $x_i + x_ {i+3} = 0, i=0,1,2$.

 Setting $ x : = (x_0, x_1, x_2, x_3)$, we take a point

 with

 for instance with $ y^2 + 8 a y + 16 a^2 =0$, so that we may take $ a=1, \ y = -4$.